Japan's trade minister unapologetic about ministry's dealings with Toshiba

 Kajiyama said, however, that he saw the report as an internal Toshiba investigation and did not think the report was all true.

-The sprawling conglomerates business includes some defence-related work, such as submarine batteries and radars.
-It also builds nuclear reactors.
+Toshiba's businesses include defence-related work such as submarine batteries and radars and it also builds nuclear reactors, making it strategically important to the government.

+Reuters has previously reported Harvard University's endowment fund had been told by Hiromichi Mizuno, a METI adviser at the time, that it could be subject to a regulatory probe if the fund did not follow management's recommendations for board nominees at Toshiba's AGM last July.

 (Reporting by Ritsuko Shimizu; Writing by Tim Kelly; Editing by Edwina Gibbs)